Living & Learning Together

 Douglass Course (our mission course):

 In this required three-credit course, students will learn key terms and concepts for discussing gender and sexuality, claim their education by declaring their personal standpoint, and consider the many ways gender informs their lives.
 Unique to the Douglass Course, students will hear advice from accomplished leaders based on their personal and professional lives during the Douglass Course plenaries throughout each semester.
 DRC Staff Mentors and participants in the Barbara Voorhees Mentor Program will offer support and provide a connection to Douglass throughout students’ academic careers.
 In this class, students will also learn about the many opportunities Douglass Residential College offers for personal, intellectual, and professional development.
+Many thanks to the donors to Douglass Residential College, The Douglass Fund, and Associate Alumnae of Douglass College for their contributions that have made this program possible.

 The Global Village is a Living-Learning Community that seeks to develop language skills, intercultural appreciation, global awareness, and a sense of community among participating students.
 This unique environment combines residential life and activities, in and outside of the classroom, to foster community and synergy among the students, instructors, courses, houses, beyond.
 Student engagement is an essential part of the Global Village experience.
 The Global Village is a supportive, enriching, and dynamic living-learning environment that fosters creative and innovative approaches to traditional and emerging fields of education and research.
 With an overarching theme of women and globalization, the Global Village empowers Douglass students to become leaders in their own right in the classroom, in the community, and beyond.